akka/akka/akka-docs/rst/scala/cluster-usage.rst

 .. includecode:: ../../../akka-samples/akka-sample-cluster-scala/src/main/resources/factorial.conf#role-min-nr-of-members

-You can start the actors in a ``registerOnMemberUp`` callback, which will be invoked when the current member status is changed to 'Up',i.e. the cluster has at least the defined number of members.
+You can start the actors in a ``registerOnMemberUp`` callback, which will be invoked when the current member status is changed to 'Up', i.e. the cluster has at least the defined number of members.

 .. includecode:: ../../../akka-samples/akka-sample-cluster-scala/src/main/scala/sample/cluster/factorial/FactorialFrontend.scala#registerOnUp